wehele/security-and-compliance/subgroups/use-cases-and-threat-models/use_cases/code_assistant/definition.md

 ### Machine-Learning-Model

-- **Code Assistant Model (local/Remote)**
+- **Local Code Assistant Model**
   The core AI model that generates responses or code suggestions.
+Run locally (e.g., a self-hosted model).
+Relevant in threat modeling due to risks like prompt injection, data leakage, model manipulation, and insecure output generation.
+This is a component within the Agent.

+- **Remote Code Assistant Model**
-May run locally (e.g., a self-hosted model) or remotely (e.g., a cloud-hosted model such as a 30B-parameter model).
+  The core AI model that generates responses or code suggestions.
+Run remotely (e.g., a cloud-hosted model such as a 30B-parameter model).
 Relevant in threat modeling due to risks like prompt injection, data leakage, model manipulation, and insecure output generation.
 This is a component within the Agent.

 ## Sub Use Case 1a:
 The developer's workstation hosts the full agentic framework, including the dynamic agent, model, RAG, and context store.
 The assistant plugin communicates directly with locally running components, with MCP servers bridging internal third-party services and external cloud platforms.

 ```
 Internal